-- imminent danger to the youth or others, or will engage in violent behavior.
-However, mechanical restraints should be removed immediately after the youth is placed in a cell and at no time shall a youth be placed in a cell wearing mechanical restraints. - 7.3 Restraints shall not be used to secure youth to a fixed object such as a restraint chair, bed, post, or chair. - 7.4 No youth shall be restrained for longer than 15 minutes, unless restraints are approved by a mental health professional or if determined to be necessary under section 7.2 or as reasonably necessary to prevent the youth from engaging in acts of self-harm or harm to others.
-If a youth must be restrained for longer than 15 minutes in order to prevent self-harm, that youth shall, as quickly as possible, be evaluated by a mental health professional or transported to a mental health facility. - 7.5 Eliminated by agreement of the parties in March 2016. - 7.6 Eliminated by agreement of the parties in March 2016. - 7.7 When a youth is placed in mechanical restraints, staff must provide one-onone supervision for the duration of the restraint, except when mechanical restraints are deemed to be necessary for the reasons specified in section 7.2. - 7.8 Henley-Young shall notify a medical professional whenever a youth is placed in mechanical restraints for reasons other than those specified in section 7.2.
-A medical professional shall examine a youth as soon as possible after restraints are removed, except when a youth was restrained for the reasons specified in section 7.2. - 7.9 Eliminated by agreement of the parties in March 2016.
+- 7.1 Mechanical Restraints: Eliminated by agreement of the parties in March 2018. - 7.2 Mechanical Restraints-Transportation: Eliminated by agreement of the parties in March 2018. - 7.3 Misuse of Mechanical Restraints: Eliminated by agreement of the parties in March 2018. - No youth shall be restrained for longer than 15 minutes, unless restraints are approved by a mental health professional or if determined to be necessary under section 7.2 or as reasonably necessary to prevent the youth from engaging in acts of self-harm or harm to others.
+If a youth must be restrained for longer than 15 minutes in order to prevent self-harm, that youth shall, as quickly as possible, be evaluated by a mental health professional or transported to a mental health facility. - 7.5 No Restraint Chairs, Chemical Restraints and/or Tasers: Eliminated by agreement of the parties in March 2016. - 7.6 No Hogtying in Facility: Eliminated by agreement of the parties in March 2016. - 7.7 Mechanical Restraints-One-on-One Supervision: Eliminated by agreement of the parties in March 2018. - 7.8 Mechanical Restraints-Notice to Medical Professional: Eliminated by agreement of the parties in March 2018. - 7.9 No Electronic Restraints: Eliminated by agreement of the parties in March 2016.

-7.10 Eliminated by agreement of the parties in March 2016.
+7.10 No Firearms in Facility: Eliminated by agreement of the parties in March 2016.